 The first step in tracking the success of your food waste project is to be clear what you aim to achieve by your initiative.
 A project can have multiple goals and it is important to list these goals from the outset and to check in regularly to see if you are making progress towards achieving them.

-Likewise with composting /using the kerbside organic waste bin, or redistributing excess food, have open non-judgemental conversations in your community to find out where people, community groups and businesses are at with food waste currently.
-Once you know the communities current experience with food waste and where you want to get to you can track movement towards this.
+Likewise with goals around composting/using the curbside organic waste bin, or redistributing excess food, have open, non-judgmental conversations in your community to find out where people, community groups and businesses are at with food waste currently.
+Once you know the community's current situation and where you want to get to you can track movement towards this.

-Household and community group participants can complete surveys looking at changes in awareness of food waste through the project and any changes to behaviour, such as use of shopping lists, improved storage of food, increased use of composting or the organic waste bin etc since engaging in the project.
+Ask household and community group participants to complete surveys (e.g. use printed surveys at events, or free online surveys like JotForm or Survey Monkey) to look at changes in awareness of food waste and/or any changes to behavior (such as use of shopping lists, improved storage of food, increased use of composting or the organic waste bin etc) since engaging in the project.
+We asked our community to help us quantify the impact program as well as to provide quotes for us to share on their experience in order to encourage others to follow suit!

 The Community Climate Action Programme: Climate Education, Capacity Building and Learning by Doing (Strand 2) is funded by the Government of Ireland through the Department of Environment, Climate and Communications.